Student Spotlight: Tara Cachur Molnar

 She credits COD and its faculty with giving her the confidence to pursue higher education and providing the encouragement she had been craving.

 “I didn't enjoy high school.
 My grades were good and I had enough credits to graduate early, but I was just so lost and didn't know what to do,” she said.
 “I didn't have the money to go to a university, so I decided to enroll at COD.
 The minute I entered, I realized I could set my own pace.
 COD was a chance to find me.”

 The decision paid off quickly as Molnar tackled her greatest fear – math – and met a number of faculty and instructors with infectious enthusiasm for the subjects they taught.

 “The teachers made everything wonderful,” she said.
 “One instructor even identified me as dyslexic.
 It was something I wasn’t even aware of and it changed my life.”

-"I don't think I would have achieved what I did without College of DuPage," she said.
-"I know others who went to a community college and I don't think they got the same excellent experience I did."
+“I don't think I would have achieved what I did without College of DuPage,” she said.
+“I know others who went to different community colleges and I don't think they got the same excellent experience I did.”

 425 Fawell Blvd., Glen Ellyn IL, 60137

 (630) 942-2800 (Main)

 2019 College of DuPage